UNIX tutorial

 In this section, we learned the basics of manipulating files:

-: moves a file/directory to another file/directory.
-When moving one file to another, we are effectively renaming the file!cp
+cat: displays the contents of a file on the screenmv: moves a file/directory to another file/directory.
+When moving one file to another, we are effectively renaming the file!cp: copies a file to another file/directory.rm: removes a file.
+When using the-rflag,rmwill delete directories.

 Getting Help